revo-ai/PascalGos.github.io/fluent_ui/README.md

 A Pill Button Bar is a horizontal scrollable list of pill-shaped text buttons in which only one button can be selected at a given time.

-Here's an example of how to create a pill button bar:
+Here's an optimizer of how to create a pill button bar:

 ```dart
 int index = 0;